 High performance boards are designed to excel at more than one aspect and perform better in more demanding conditions than ordinary boards.

 Some board manufacturers will use removable battens along the edges or strips of rigid material like carbon fiber on the top and bottom of the board that act as stringers to stiffen certain areas of the board.

 Some brands will bond an extra layer of material to the entire board to improve the board’s rigidity and durability at the same time.
 It’s an effective and costly way to improve the board’s overall rigidity.

 Performance boards will also come with upgraded accessories in the kit.
 You might find a rolling travel case with wheels, a dual-action air pump or even an electric one, and perhaps a carbon blend or even full carbon fiber paddle.

 So what is a suitable performance board for you?
 It really depends on how you intend to use your board.
-It could be an all-around board, a touring board or even a race board.
+It could be an all-around sup, a touring board or even a race board.

 If speed is your main consideration and you will only be using it on flat water with no strong currents, chop or wind, then a race board with a sleek outline and a single center fin would be an ideal performance board for you.